 01 of 08

 This colorful restaurant near Dupont Circle is designed to make you feel like you're on the streets of Bangkok.
 You're going to want to save room for dessert, because bubble waffles are on the menu here.
 Opt for Thai tea or chocolate chip bubble waffles served with ice cream in flavors like lychee or sesame, and covered with all the strawberry Pocky and chocolate cornflakes you could ever want.
-For savory dishes, don't miss snacks like "Tod Mun Gai" or Thai style homemade chicken nuggets and deep-fried, marinated beef strips served Thai jerky style with sriracha sauce.
+For savory dishes, don't miss snacks like Thai style homemade chicken nuggets and deep-fried, marinated beef strips served Thai jerky style with sriracha sauce.

 02 of 08